-The main reason you would need a vertebroplasty is treat a fractured vertebra in your spine that’s causing pain and reduced function.
-Not all people with fractured vertebrae are candidates for a vertebroplasty, however.
+The main reason you would need a vertebroplasty is to treat a fractured vertebra in your spine that’s causing pain, nerve damage, and reduced ability to function.
+But, not all people with fractured vertebrae are candidates for this procedure.

-Your doctor may try other, more conservative methods of treating the pain first: bed rest, pain relievers, muscle relaxants, back braces, or physical therapy.
+Your doctor may try more conservative ways to treat the pain first.
+This may include bed rest, pain medicines, muscle relaxants, back braces, or physical therapy.

-These are reasons that your doctor may consider a vertebroplasty for your fractured vertebra:
+These are common reasons that your doctor may consider a vertebroplasty for your fractured vertebra:

-In a small number of people, vertebroplasty can actually worsen the pain for a few hours as the cement sets up.
+In a few people, vertebroplasty can actually worsen the pain for a few hours as the cement sets up.
 This complication is rare, however, and passes after a short time.

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

-Your doctor will probably order an X-ray, take a complete medical history, and do a physical exam to determine the precise location and true nature of your vertebra-related pain.
+Your doctor will probably order X-rays, take a complete medical history, and do a physical exam to determine the exact location and true nature of your vertebra-related pain.

-Your doctor will likely also use MRI or CT scanning to see your spine in greater detail and help rule out other back problems.
+Your doctor will likely also need an MRI or CT scan to see your spine in greater detail and help rule out other back problems.

-Tell your doctor about all prescription and over-the-counter medications and any herbal supplements that you are taking.
+Tell your doctor about all prescription and over-the-counter medicines and any vitamins, herbs, and supplements that you are taking.

-Tell your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
-It may be necessary for you to stop these medications before the procedure.
+Tell your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicine, aspirin, or other medicines that affect blood clotting.
+You may be told to stop these medicines before the procedure.

-You may experience pain relief almost immediately after the procedure, but for some people it takes up to 72 hours.
-Your doctor may provide you with over-the-counter pain relievers to help ease the discomfort.
+You may have pain relief almost immediately after the procedure, but for some people it takes up to 72 hours.
+Your doctor may provide you with pain relievers to help ease the discomfort.